railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 Record Rules For Objects
 ------------------------

-Record rules determine who can access the objects depending on the rules set for the particular object.
+Record rules determine who can access the objects, depending on the rules set for the particular object.
 A record rule has some tests to be performed on objects.

-You can manage four access modes on objects independently depending on the test:
+You can manage four access modes on objects independently, depending on the test:

     * :guilabel:`Read access` : can read the data in the object,